-Posology: Primary Vaccination: The primary vaccination consists of three doses of 0.5 ml to be administered at intervals of at least four weeks and as per schedules 6, 10, 14 weeks; 2, 3, 4 months; 3, 4, 5 months; 2, 4, 6 months.
+Posology: Primary vaccination: The primary vaccination consists of 3 doses of 0.5 ml to be administered at intervals of at least four weeks and as per schedules 6, 10, 14 weeks; 2, 3, 4 months; 3, 4, 5 months; 2, 4, 6 months.

-Where a dose of HB vaccine is given at birth, Hexaxim can be used for supplementary doses of hepatitis B vaccine from the age of six weeks.
+Where a dose of hepatitis B vaccine is given at birth: Hexaxim can be used for supplementary doses of hepatitis B vaccine from the age of 6 weeks.
 If a second dose of hepatitis B vaccine is required before this age, monovalent hepatitis B vaccine should be used.

 The use of this vaccine should be in accordance with official recommendations.